-- Applicants to the nursing program must complete the NursingCAS common application online and submit supplemental application materials.
+- 1. Applicants to the nursing program must complete the NursingCAS common application online and submit supplemental application materials.
 A completed application for admission to the summer or fall cohorts must be submitted between November 15 and February 1.
-Application for the spring cohort must be submitted between June 1 and August 1. - Applicants must pay a \$45 application fee to NursingCAS and a \$20 supplemental application fee to Linfield College. - 3.
-Students for whom English is a second language must take the TOEFL exam for admission consideration to the Portland Campus.
-A minimum score of 80 with a writing sub-score of 24 (internet-based), or 550 (paper-based) is required. - Students applying for need-based financial aid must complete the Free Application for Federal Student Aid (FAFSA).
+Application for the spring cohort must be submitted between June 1 and August 1. - 2.
+Applicants must pay a \$45 application fee to NursingCAS and a \$20 supplemental application fee to Linfield College. - International applicants for whom English is a second language must take one of the English language exams listed under the International Student Admission Procedure section and achieve

+- the corresponding minimum score for admission consideration to the Portland Campus. - 4.
+Students applying for need-based financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 The college code is E00614 for the Portland Campus.